Last modified: Aug 13, 2024

 The warranty offered by EV manufacturers for their batteries can vary depending on the manufacturer and the specific model of the vehicle.

-The warranty may also take into account the age of the battery.
-For example, a manufacturer might offer a warranty that covers any defects in materials or workmanship for the first 3 years, and then cover the battery against a drop in capacity below a certain level for an additional 5 years.
+The warranty may also consider the age of the battery.
+For instance, a manufacturer might cover defects in materials or workmanship for the first 3 years and then cover the battery against a drop in capacity below a certain level for an additional 5 years.

 ManufacturerDriving DistanceMinimum Remaining CapacityAge